zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 ## What is the Matrix?

-By the way, you can see all these internal channel mappings in Babyface Pro FS in the mixer's matrix view.
+By the way, you can see all these internal channel mappings in **Babyface Pro FS** in the mixer's **matrix view**.
 It requires some "*getting used to*", but once you get the hang of how the rows and columns tie together, it is really helpful in debugging your audio flow.

 This way, you can ensure every input is routed to the exact output channel you want.